-Course Code & Course Name After completion of these courses' students should be able to 11014100 - Sales and Distribution Management CO1: Define the basic concepts related to sales & distribution system CO2: Understand sales budgeting & its method this will help them to manage the selling expenses by using sales forecasting methods.
+Course Code & Course Name After completion of these courses' students should be able to BBAE23003 - Sales and Distribution Management CO1: Define the basic concepts related to sales & distribution system CO2: Understand sales budgeting & its method this will help them to manage the selling expenses by using sales forecasting methods.
 CO3: Apply & determine size of sales force & Design Personal selling strategies.
-CO4: Analyze & design sales meeting agenda and sales contests & key decision-making variables in sales Management and distribution channel management.
+CO4: Analyse & design sales meeting agenda and sales contests & key decision-making variables in sales Management and distribution channel management.
 CO5: Apply the techniques of territory design for the sales force for effective creation of distribution network.
-11020500- Advanced Google Adwords and Online Display Advertising CO1: Define the key concepts in Social Media Marketing through google adword.
-CO2: Discuss and differentiate between various social media platforms and content designing Marketing strategies used for those.
-CO3: Choose the appropriate tools for content designing as per the requirement of the social media platform and target audience.
-CO4: Explain the factors to be considered for designing social media strategy or designing a social media marketing campaign.
-CO1: Compare various social media platforms and measure the impact of advertising or marketing through those.
+BBAE23004 - Services Marketing CO1: Understand distinctive features of services and key elements in services marketing CO2: Apply the knowledge of services marketing in framing effective strategies for gaining competitive advantage in the market.
+CO3: Analyze the significance of services marketing in the economy and deeper aspects of successful services Marketing.
+CO4: Predict the expectations of customers and translate this knowledge into genuine value for customers.
+CO5: Create service marketing strategies which will provide a competitive edge amongst the various brands in the market.